Why I am Still a Christian

 But is a god necessary?
 Many people manage to get through life seemingly without a god.
 And yet for some aspects of our existence, I think a god necessarily seems to be the best explanation.

 The default position about god might be that of the agnostic.
 The agnostic does not know if there is a God or if there is no God.
-Agnosticism is a safe position because it is impossible to prove there is no God, and proving there is a God is just as "easy".
+Agnosticism is a safe position because it is impossible to prove there is no God, and proving that God exists is similar.

 Of course there are different concepts of gods.
 There may be only one god, many gods, or no gods at all.
 A god might be an intelligent conscious agent, or maybe not have all those characteristics.
 A god might sustain everything, or be the everything, or only be a "force".